-All of our massage therapists can perform deep tissue massage as well as firm pressure massage.
+All of our massage therapists can perform deep tissue massage as well as firm or deep pressure massage.
 However, please be sure to mention you are scheduling a deep tissue massage to ensure we pair you with the right massage therapist.

 Deep tissue massage can break up and eliminate scar tissue from previous injuries.
 A common problem is that stressed muscles can block nutrients and oxygen from getting to where they need to go, and this will cause inflammation that allows toxins to build up in your muscle tissue.
 The inflammation and toxins contribute to pain and stress.

 Deep Massage breaks up and releases the built-up toxins by loosening the muscles.
 With the toxins released, blood and oxygen can circulate as they should through one’s body.
 Being properly hydrated before you go to your massage appointment and drinking plenty of water after one of these massages is highly recommended.
 This is especially important because deep massage can cause post-session tiredness or “massage brain”.
 Make sure to rehydrate yourself before you go to sleep post-session!
 You may hurt in the morning, but there is a difference between “therapeutic pain” and weighty dehydrated pain.

 What Techniques Are Used in Deep Tissue Massage?